 In everyday business operations, we use a variety of data about identifiable individuals, including data about:

-In collecting and using these data, we are subject to a variety of legislation controlling how such activities may be carried out as well as the safeguards which must be put in place to protect it.
+In collecting and using this data, we are subject to a variety of legislations controlling how such activities may be carried out as well as the safeguards which must be put in place to protect it.
 In this policy, we describe the steps we are taking to ensure our privacy and data protection compliance.

 This policy applies to all staff working for, or on behalf of, Interactio and includes employees, associates, and contractors with legitimate access to our data or systems.
 In addition, we require that our data processors be compliant when working on behalf of Interactio.